daniel-lerch/korga/README.md

 Steps 4. and 5. can also be performed in the ChurchTools web interface: [Official Documentation](https://hilfe.church.tools/wiki/0/API%20Authentifizierung#logintoken)

 > [!WARNING]
-> For security reasons it is not recommended to let Korga use your ChurchTools admin account.
+> For security reasons it is not recommended to let Mailist use your ChurchTools admin account.

-Grant the following permissions to Korga's user:
+Grant the following permissions to Mailist's user:

 - Administration > Berechtigungen anpassen `churchcore:administer persons`
 - Personen & Gruppen > "Personen & Gruppen" sehen `churchdb:view`